 The nutrient compounds in these supplements reduce inflammation in the joints.

-Joint supplements do not have the damaging side effects of most NSAIDS and can be given over extended periods of time.
+Joint supplements do not have the damaging side effects of most non-steroidal anti-inflammatory drugs (NSAIDS) and can be given over extended periods of time.

 Cats’ joints deteriorate with age, just like ours.
 Consider starting your senior cat on a joint supplement as a preventative measure.